kevinlin1/kevinlin1.github.io/cs61a/index.md

 - [Quiz 1](quiz/quiz01.pdf) and [Solutions](quiz/quiz01_sol.pdf).
 - Remember the [early submission policy][early policy].

 > On each project, you can earn an additional bonus point by submitting the project at least 24 hours before the deadline.
-In addition, if you submit at least 10 homework assignments 24 hours before the deadline, you can earn one additional bonus point for the semester.

 #### August 25, 2016
 - Fill out this [quick survey][disc00 survey], pretty please!